-Consultations were carried out with the 4 additional Districts under the proposed DRDIP to have an insight on how resettlement and land acquisition issues have been handled in the previous projects.
-And also understand the social economic baseline of the project areas, establish how grievances have been handled in the past project implementation and ascertain if there is sufficient capacity to handle both Environmental and Social safeguards at the District level.
-Table 5 shows the list of stakeholders (Including, Client institution (OPM), Local Government/District technical and political leaders, host and refugee communities) that were consulted.
+Consultations were carried out with the in all the 11 Districts under the DRDIP to have an insight on how resettlement and land acquisition issues in both refugee and host communities have been handled in the previous projects.
+District institutional capacity was also discussed.
+In addition, consultation also focused on understanding the social economic baseline of the project areas, establish how grievances have been handled in the past project implementation and ascertain if there is sufficient capacity to handle both Environmental and Social safeguards at the settlements and District level.
+Table shows the list of stakeholders (Including, Client institution (OPM), Local Government/District technical and political leaders, host and refugee communities) that were consulted.

-Table 5: Key stakeholders

-Stakeholder Interest during project implementation Status of Engagement 1 Administrative districts of Lamwo, Koboko, Yumbe and Moyo These are the project recipients/ beneficiaries.
+Table 6: Key stakeholders Stakeholder Interest during project implementation Status of Engagement 1 Administrative districts of Lamwo, Koboko, Yumbe and Moyo (in addition to seven first priority districts These are the project recipients/ beneficiaries.
 Meetings held on from 5 th -12 th Dec, 2017 2 OPM Project developers 1 st Dec 2017 3 NUSAF Project developers 1 st Dec 2017 4 Communities Impact on land, crops, property, businesses and trade during construction works Meetings held on from 5 th -12 th Dec, 2017 5 Refugee communities Meetings held on from 5 th -12 th Dec, 2017